 Hi Everyone,

-So, in honor of my getting my account back, I’m doing a post all about the color pink.
+So, in honor of Valentine’s Day soon approaching, this is an update of a very old post about the color pink.

 Poor Pink.
 It’s really not fair that such a lovely, peaceful color has received the kind of treatment it has.